Unlocking Euclidean Problems with Isotropic Initialization: Introduction

+we can use the recent complete classification of their isotropic counterparts \cite{AGAG-2024}.
+The AGAG case is the most challenging.
+To our knowledge, no smooth Euclidean AGAG webs are known. \bluer{As for discrete AGAG webs,} only a few numerical examples are shown by Schling et al.~\cite{Eike-CAD-2022}; however, those examples are mostly flat and symmetric due to the lack of proper initialization.
+By our approach, we obtain complex Euclidean AGAG shapes (see Figs.~\ref{fig:AGAG1}, \ref{fig:AGAG_merged}, \ref{fig:AGAG2grid}).

 Our final application deals with the computation of asymptotic gridshells with constant node angle, in particular those that approximate a given boundary curve; see Fig.~\ref{fig:CRPC1} and Section~\ref{sec:CRPC}.
 Geometrically, this amounts to the computation of a surface with a constant ratio of principal curvatures.
 In isotropic geometry, the problem is simplified by a novel approximation of such surfaces using complex analysis.
+Using this setup, we construct these surfaces with given flat points, either with a given boundary or without (see Figs.~\ref{fig:teaser}, ~\ref{fig:CRPC1}, ~\ref{fig:CRPC3},~\ref{fig:CRPC2}).
+Here flat points are those points where more than two asymptotic lines can meet.

 Details on the optimization are provided in Section~\ref{sec:optimization} and their performance, choice of parameters, and a discussion of results and future work form the content of Section~\ref{sec:conclusion}.